-- · Also called "health care agent," or "surrogate" decision-maker.
+- Also called "health care agent," or "surrogate" decision-maker.
 Valid for medical, NOT financial decisions (a separate financial POA is required for financial authority). - Select someone who knows and respects your personal values and goals for medical treatment, and that you trust to make medical decisions on your behalf.
 That person should be readily available and able to advocate on your behalf. - If a patient cannot or does not want to choose a POA, Montana law requires the medical decision-maker(s) to be assigned in the following SPECIFIC ORDER: court-appointed guardian; legal spouse; adult child or children (together); parents (together); sibling(s) (together); nearest other adult relative by blood or adoption.

-h ereby appoint the following person(s) to act as my
+l, h ereby appoint the following person(s) to act as my

+(Patient Name)

-(Patient Name) agent(s) to make medical decisions for me:
+agent(s) to make medical decisions for me:

 Primary Agent

 Name Relationship

 Address Phone

 City State Zip Alternate Phone

+If Primary Agent is unable or unavailable to make de cisions at the tim e, then my Secondary Agent is:

+Secondary Agent

+Name Relationship

-Relationship Phone
+Address Phone

-Phone Alternate Phone
+City State Zip Alternate Phone

-INITIAL ONE: I want my a gent to make health care decisions for me
+INITIAL ONE: I want my agent to make health care decisions for me:

-cisions if I want and have the capacity to do so).

-d on medical determination that I do not
+Effective immediately (although I still have the right to make decisions if I want and have the capacity to do so).
+Only when I cannot make health care decisions for myself (based on medical determination that I do not have such capacity).

-- s ioi iiiyseii (Dase a on medical determination that I do not

-have such capacity). •